erossini/ExcelExportJsonForAAD/README.md

 ![image](https://github.com/erossini/ExcelExportJsonForAAD/assets/9497415/2dda0ff4-40bf-429a-b6d1-306fbfb14b5e)

-Then, I can select one or more table I want to export.
+Then, I can select one or more tables I want to export.
 Remember this script generates only one `json` file.
 After that, I have to choose the location and the name of the file I want to create.